By Gabrielle Gasser EBS STAFF

 In addition to TEDx, the Ideas Festival will feature four days of events including music and film premieres.
 For the safety of the community due to COVID-19, a small audience comprised of the families of speakers will be allowed in the Warren Miller Performing Arts theater but otherwise, the event will be entirely virtual.

-Eight speakers will be presenting this year:
+Nine speakers will be presenting this year:

 Cathy Whitlock, Regents Professor in Earth Sciences at Montana State University

 David Leuschen, Co-Founder and Senior Managing Director of Riverstone Holdings LLC

 Josh McCain, Founder and President of Big Sky Bravery

 Rob Balucas, owner of babaLucas Creative

 Max Lowe, photographer and director for National Geographic

 Blu, mystic, medicine woman, musician, artist and storyteller